 Plagiarism is a form of theft.
 It is the stealing of another's ideas, information, creative work, or words and passing them off as one's own.
 Examples of plagiarism include quoting from a published work without the use of quotation marks and identification of the author, and copying from another student's examination or report or from WEB resources.
-Students who are 289
+Students who are Read the catalog online at www.hcc.edu/catalog accomplices in the act of plagiarism are equally guilty of academic dishonesty, and may be subject to disciplinary action (see the Student Handbook).